Insure.com ranks 2025’s best insurers. See the winners.

-Highmark, No. 2 on Insure.com’s Best Health Insurance Companies list, scored well in our health insurance consumer survey.
-Highmark’s customers rated it high for customer satisfaction and trustworthiness.
-It earned 4.1 stars out of 5.
+Highmark, No. 4 on Insure.com’s Best Health Insurance Companies list, scored well in our health insurance consumer survey.
+Highmark’s customers rated it high for customer satisfaction, and 100% of customers said they would recommend the company to others.
+It earned 4.02 stars out of 5.

 insure logo